 Mental Wellbeing and Emotional Health are important elements to living a healthy lifestyle.
 Within the school setting there is a responsibility to take care of the wellbeing of pupils and staff alike.
 With the ever increasing pressures for both pupils and staff in school, this area of the Healthy Schools website is devoted to supporting schools with their particular needs.

-We are still in uncharted waters as we enter the new academic year.
+We are still in uncharted waters in this new academic year.
 Schools have found themselves thrown into the midst of the pandemic from the start and, as ever, have risen to the challenge.
-This will inevitably be an incredibly busy time, with the return of more pupils into buildings and navigating the establishment of a “new normal”.
+This will inevitably be an incredibly busy time, as schools establish an ever-changing “new normal”.

 Much support is available for staff during this period, take a look at some of the links on our Staff Wellbeing page.
 Our Healthy Workplace team have also created a Return to Work Wellbeing Guide with handy tips and information.
 The Healthy Cornwall training team offer a wide variety of training for staff, including several courses relevant to staff wellbeing.